robotframework/robotframework/doc/python/PythonTutorial.rst

     >>> c.hello('Tellus')
     Robot says hello to Tellus.

-* The really weird thing in the syntax is that every class method must have ``self`` as the first argument in the signature.
-After you create an instance of the class Python *binds* the method and takes care of passing the ``self`` argument automatically so you don't use it when calling the method.
+* The only surprising part in the syntax is that every class method must have :code:`self` as the first argument in the signature.
+After you create an instance of the class Python binds the method and takes care of passing the :code:`self` argument automatically so you do not use it when calling the method.

 * To learn more about classes you can follow `a pretty interesting example from Dive Into Python